Cole Bergquist: Real estate

-Real Estate development

 On Jan 8, 2020 Missoula City Council approved a request from Bergquist, in a 9-to-0 vote to rezone a portion of South Fourth Street East and Ronald Avenue, along with a vacation of the rights of way, to make way for a four-story, 48-unit upscale condo building, 8 of the 48 units were deed-restricted affordable housing units.
 The project sold out prior to breaking ground on construction.

-In November 2021, Bergquist entered into an agreement along with Aaron and Jadon Wagner to purchase the former site of The Missoulian Newspaper building, a 3.5 acre parcel, which is located on the Clark Fork River, across from downtown Missoula and near Bergquist's previous condo project, The Reed, which is also under construction.
+In November 2021, Bergquist entered into an agreement to purchase the former site of The Missoulian Newspaper building, a 3.5-acre parcel, which is located on the Clark Fork River, across from downtown Missoula and near Bergquist's previous condo project, The Reed, which is also under construction.
 Bergquist announced that their plans for the developments will include, housing, retail shops, restaurants, open space, and substantial parking, with a zoning variance which will allow a building up to 125 feet high.